Overview¶

 A Mirantis Kubernetes Engine (MKE) cluster that an end user creates using the Container Cloud web UI.

-Requires access to a regional cluster.
-Each node of a managed cluster runs an LCM Agent that connects to the LCM machine of the regional cluster to obtain the deployment details.
+Requires access to its management cluster.
+Each node of a managed cluster runs an LCM Agent that connects to the LCM machine of the management cluster to obtain the deployment details.

-An attached MKE cluster that is not created using Container Cloud.
+Since 2.25.2, an attached MKE cluster that is not created using Container Cloud for vSphere-based clusters.
 In such case, nodes of the attached cluster do not contain LCM Agent.
 For supported MKE versions that can be attached to Container Cloud, see Release Compatibility Matrix.

 Baremetal-based managed clusters support the Mirantis OpenStack for Kubernetes (MOSK) product.
 For details, see MOSK documentation.